Amy Prudhomme, DO

 Where can I park?

-Parking is available in student parking lots.
+Downtown: Parking is available in student parking lots.
 All students can apply for parking privileges in these lots at the parking office, located on the 1st floor of the Nursing/Allied Health Building, 1900 Gravier Street.
-The cost is $13/month, plus a refundable $20 deposit for a parking pass.
+The cost is $20/month.

 Is there public transportation?